NoroffFEU/development-platforms/postgreSQL-case-study.md

 ## Strengths

 ### Open-source
 PostgreSQL is an open-source database making it free to use which allows users to use, modify and implement as they want.
-Thus it has a strong and active community that has contributed to it's development.
-This type of community-driven development has resulted in a lot of participation from it's users.
+Thus it has a strong and active community that has contributed to its development.
+This type of community-driven development has resulted in a lot of participation from its users.

 ### Programming language support
-In addition to being a free and an open-source software, it has support for writing functions(programming languages) such as:
+In addition to being a free and open-source software, it has support for writing functions(programming languages) such as:
     SQL, Python, Perl, Tcl, Java, R, Javascript, shell, and Lua.

 ### Extensibility